Tribal Council Hall, Virgo

 Smiling at him, she told him her thoughts on their shared matter before turning her attention back to the tree.

 “They say that memories are stored in vitae.
 That’s what our Ancestor Virgo taught us at least.
-But we don’t worship her like the people who follow the Monad way of life worship Ancestors.
+But we don’t worship her like the worship Ancestors.
 They’re not saints to us.
 To us, Virgo was a teacher.”

-She felt another pair of eyes on her, but she didn’t turn in the direction.
+She felt another pair of eyes on her, but she didn’t turn to look.

 “There’s an old Virgoan belief that when you die, your vitae doesn’t burn away into nothing like they teach you in books.
-The belief is that your vitae leaves your body and becomes a part of the world around you.
-Whether it merges with hard vitae in rocks or soft vitae in plants—it doesn’t matter.
-Because the entire thing is a cycle.
+The belief is that your vitae leaves your body and becomes a part of the soft vitae in the world around you.
+The essence of vitae is a cycle.
 Neither created nor destroyed—just returned and retaken.”

 Another shadow flickered out of the corner of her eye.
 Another curious observer, maybe.

-“The memories that are stored in your vitae also become shared with the vitae in the world around you,” she continued.
-“That’s the reasoning for why your life flashes before your eyes when you have a near-death experience.
+“The memories stored in your vitae also become shared with the vitae in the world around you,” she continued.
+“That’s why your life flashes before your eyes when you have a near-death experience.
 It’s your vitae leaving your body and taking your memories along with it to rejoin the rest of the vitae in the world.
 Romantic, don’t you think?”

 “But I didn’t learn that from Virgo’s teachings.
 Not from any of her books at least.”
 She blinked up and traced her mother’s jawline with her eyes.
 “Those books never taught me what would happen if you were stuck like this.
 Not quite alive, not quite dead.
 Where would your vitae fall in the cycle?
 You can only wonder…” She smiled thinly.
 “Is an ideal really worth something like this?”